nnadozieopara/nnadozieopara/README.md

 - 👋 Hi, I’m Nnadozie Opara
-- 👀 I’m interested in Data Structures ans Algorithm, and Computational Geometry
+- 👀 I’m interested in Data Structures ans Algorithm, Computational Geometry, Software development and Mathematics
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning HTML, CSS and Java Script
-- 💞️ I’m looking to collaborate on Computational Geometry task
+- 💞️ I’m looking to collaborate on anything related to my interest
-- 📫 How to reach me ...
+- 📫 How to reach me ... nnadozieopara@yahoo.com

 <!---
 nnadozieopara/nnadozieopara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.